-Pupil's former UPN

-Show

-Sex

-Show

-Ethnicity

-Hide

-You only need d to send us this data in the spring census .
+Pupil's former UPN Show Gender Show Ethnicity Hide You only need to send us this data in the spring census.

-on ethnicity for all pupils.
-The school must not ascribe any upil.
-This information must come from the parent / guardian
+We require data on ethnicity for all pupils.
+The school must not ascribe any ethnicity to the pupil.
+This information must come from the parent / guardian or pupil.

-(information not ity has not yet been collected, this is recorded as 'NOBT' yet obtained).
-Where a parent / guardian or pupil declines to data, code 'REFU' (refused) is recorded and returned.
+Where the ethnicity has not yet been collected, this is recorded as 'NOBT' (information not yet obtained).
+Where a parent / guardian or pupil declines to provide ethnicity data, code 'REFU' (refused) is recorded and returned.

 Find an ethnicity code.